 Due to the urgency of the situation at hand, a Notice To Proceed was issued to Eagle/Southern Waste Services' (SWS) Pensacola Office.
 SWS is a contractor for FDEP/BER and in turn, it was agreed upon by the OSC and the Supervisor for SWS, that the FDEP contract rates would be used for this response.
-A Statement of Work was formulated in the field and will be presented to the EPA Contracting Officer in the near future.
+A Statement of Work was formulated and an EPA Contracting Officer and representatives of SWS have formalized the SOW and PR.